 MP for Folkestone and Hythe

-Tony Vaughan is a Labour (Co-op) MP for Folkestone and Hythe, elected on 4 July 2024.
-He sits on the Justice Committee and the Petitions Committee.
-The information provided does not include details of his earlier career.
+Tony Vaughan is a Labour (Co-op) MP for Folkestone and Hythe, elected in 2024.
+He currently sits on the Petitions Committee (since 2024-10-28) and the Justice Committee (since 2025-10-27).
+The data provided do not include details of his career prior to entering Parliament.

 Generated 21 February 2026